-- You must not have departed the U.S. on or after August 15, 2012, without first having been granted advance parole. - You must have resided continuously in the U.S. from the time you submitted the initial request for DACA up until the present time. - You must not have been convicted of a felony, a significant misdemeanor, or three or more misdemeanors, and must not otherwise pose a threat to national security or public safety. - New DACA applications will not be accepted.
-U.S. Citizenship and Immigration Services will not accept or process first-time applications for DACA. - Applications for advance parole to travel abroad are no longer available.
-The Department of Homeland Security will no longer grant DACA recipients permission to travel abroad through advance parole. - Solution Know your rights.
+- You must not have departed the U.S. on or after August 15, 2012, without first having been granted advance parole. - You must have resided continuously in the U.S. from the time you submitted the initial request for DACA up until the present - You must not have been convicted of a felony, a significant misdemeanor, or three or more misdemeanors, and must not otherwise pose a threat to national security or public safety. - New DACA applications will not be accepted.
+U.S. Citizenship and Immigration Services will not accept or process firsttime applications for DACA. - Applications for advance parole to travel abroad are no longer available.
+The Department of Homeland Security will no longer grant DACA recipients permission to travel abroad through advance parole. - 6 Know your rights.
 DACA's repeal doesn't change the fact that everyone in the United States, documented or undocumented, has rights.
-You and your students have rights-you are not alone. - OPath forward.
+You and your students have rights-you are not alone. - Open Path forward.
 We will continue to fight with you.
-Six years ago, we mobilized, organized and marched for the establishment of DACA, and we will continue to do everything in our power to get the federal Dream Act passed and to protect immigrant youth and their families across the country from the threat of deportation.
-For resources to help you and your students in this difficult time, visit www.weareheretostay.org. - Educational access rights are still in place.
-All students, including undocumented, refugee and unaccompanied children, have a right to a free public education.
-For more, download the FAQ at www.aft.org/immigration.
+Five years ago, we mobilized, organized and marched for the establishment of DACA, and we will continue to do everything in our power to get the federal Dream Act passed and to protect immigrant youth and their families across the country from the threat of deportation.
+For resources to help you and your students in this difficult time, visit www.weareheretostay.org.